 ESG's guiding principle is that organizations can achieve success and profitability while simultaneously acting ethically, responsibly, and sustainably.
 At the very outset, ESG was a purview of business entities.
 It came about when investors began to care more about how companies made their money and not only how profitable they were.
-This shift was largely driven by developments in the regulatory sector, ESG (Environmental, Social, and Governance) considerations have gained significant traction in recent years and can be seen as more than just a trend.
-Amid climate change and social issues in the globalized world, organizations face increased scrutiny towards sustainable and socially responsible practices.

-consumer preferences, and a focus on long-term value creation.
+This shift was largely driven by developments in the regulatory sector, consumer preferences, and a focus on long-term value creation.
 It also became evident that poor ESG practices could lead to unpleasant ramifications such as financial and reputational risk.